dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 # Dat migration logistics
 [migration]: #migration

-HyperDB is not backwards compatible with the existing hyperdrive metadata, meaning dat clients may need to support both versions during a transition period.
+Hyperdb is not backwards compatible with the existing hyperdrive metadata, meaning dat clients may need to support both versions during a transition period.
 This applies both to archives saved to disk (eg, in SLEEP) and to archives received and published to peers over the network.

 No changes to the Dat network wire protocol itself are necessary, only changes to content passed over the protocol.
-The Dat `content` feed, containing raw file data, is not impacted by HyperDB, only the contents of the `metadata` feed.
+The Dat `content` feed, containing raw file data, is not impacted by hyperdb, only the contents of the `metadata` feed.

-Upgrading a Dat (hyperdrive) archive to HyperDB will necessitate creating a new feed from scratch, meaning new public/private key pairs, and that public key URL links will need to change.
+Upgrading a Dat (hyperdrive) archive to hyperdb will necessitate creating a new feed from scratch, meaning new public/private key pairs, and that public key URL links will need to change.